-Approval of three new GA4GH standards supporting automation of the data access process
+Approval of three new GA4GH standards supporting automation of the data access process - Approval of three new GA4GH standards supporting automation of the data access process

 In order to leverage the vast genomic data and computational resources available today, data access and its ability to scale are crucial.
 The amount of genomic data generated around the globe is growing exponentially, which will lead to proportional increases in the number of data access requests.